10 Best Herbal Teas For Hyperacidity

 camellia sinensis tea

-Camellia sinensis, the plant from which green and black teas are derived, contains bioactive compounds that may help alleviate symptoms of hyperacidity.
+Camellia sinensis, the plant from which green and black teas are derived, is often used in herbal teas to support digestive health, including the management of hyperacidity.

 glycyrrhiza glabra tea